 - I will always play by the rules - I will never argue with an official.
-If I disagree with a decision I will inform the captain, coach or manager during a break or after the competition I will control my temper. - I understand that verbal abuse of officials and sledging other players and deliberately distracting or provoking an opponent are not acceptable or permitted behaviours in any sport - I will work equally hard for myself and/or my team - I will be a good sport and applaud all good plays whether they are made by my team or the opposition - I will treat all players in my sport as I like to be treated.
-I will not bully or take unfair advantage of another competitor I will cooperate with my coach, team mates and opponents - · I will display modesty in victory and graciousness in defeat - I will participate for my own enjoyment and benefit, not just to please parents and coaches - I will not arrive at the venue intoxicated or drink alcohol at junior matches - I will respect the rights, dignity and worth of all participants regardless of their gender, ability, cultural background or religion - I will thank the opposition and officials at the end of the game - I will comply with all policies and procedures from Baseball Australia, State, Association and my Club
+If I disagree with a decision I will inform the captain, coach or manager during a break or after the competition will control my temper. - I understand that verbal abuse of officials and sledging other players and deliberately distracting or provoking an opponent are not acceptable or permitted behaviours in any sport - I will work equally hard for myself and/or my team - I will be a good sport and applaud all good plays whether they are made by my team or the opposition - I will display modesty in victory and graciousness in defeat - I will participate for my own enjoyment and benefit, not just to please parents and coaches - I will not arrive at the venue intoxicated or drink alcohol at junior matches - I will respect the rights, dignity and worth of all participants regardless of their gender, ability, cultural background or religion - I will thank the opposition and officials at the end of the game - I will comply with all policies and procedures from Baseball Australia, State, Association and my Club